prasunanand/prasunanand.github.io/_posts/2017-08-26-gsoc17-project-report.markdown

 The performance of ArrayFire-rb is outstanding as expected.

 I took a side-track working on `Bio::FasterLmmD` .
 This work is not complete and still in progress.
 It is an effort to `call D from Ruby`.
-The work has been explaiined in a previous [blog post](/gpu-computing/2017/07/25/gsoc17-calling-d-from-ruby-for-gpu-computing.html).
+The work has been explained in a previous [blog post](/gpu-computing/2017/07/25/gsoc17-calling-d-from-ruby-for-gpu-computing.html).

 The work on ArrayFire-rb - JRuby has been postponed for now as I wanted to concentrate on MRI for the best results.